Thank You For Submiting Feedback!

 The gasoline tank of an automobile ruptured when the car was struck in the rear.
 The injured parties brought suit against petitioners and the manufacturer and importer of the automobile.
 Petitioners sought a writ of prohibition to prevent the trial judge from exercising jurisdiction over them.

 Could the Oklahoma trial court exercise personal jurisdiction over petitioners?

-The supreme court assumed original jurisdiction, found that the trial judge had the power to exercise personal jurisdiction over World-Wide and Seaway and refused to issue a writ of prohibition.
-The court noted that while it was true that the alleged acts or omissions of World-Wide and Seaway allegedly caused tortious injury in Oklahoma, none of their alleged acts or omissions took place in the state.
-However, the product sold and distributed by World-Wide and Seaway was, by its design and purpose, so mobile that they could have foreseen its possible use in Oklahoma.
-Further, the evidence presented in the trial court demonstrated that goods sold and distributed by World-Wide and Seaway were used in Oklahoma and that World-Wide and Seaway derived substantial income from automobiles that from time to time were used in the Oklahoma.
-As such, the trial judge had the power to exercise personal jurisdiction over World-Wide and Seaway.
+The court denied the writ.
+While it was true that the alleged acts or omissions of the petitioners that allegedly caused tortious injury in Oklahoma, none of petitioners' acts or omissions alleged took place in the state.
+However, the product sold and distributed by petitioners was, by its design and purpose, so mobile that petitioners could foresee its possible use in Oklahoma.
+Further, the evidence presented below demonstrated that goods sold and distributed by the petitioners were used in the Oklahoma and that the petitioners derived substantial income from automobiles that from time to time were used in the Oklahoma.
+As such, the trial judge had the power to exercise personal jurisdiction over petitioners.